Shipping

 Fulfillment by Amazon (Amazon FBA)

 Amazon allows third-party sellers to do their business while using their established systems.
 Fulfillment by Amazon is a service allowing third-party sellers to automate their order fulfillment and shipping services.
 In short, Amazon ships your products so you can focus on selling.
-When enrolling in Amazon FBA, you let the eCommerce giant handle anything around delivery, including storage, picking, packing, returns, and refunds.
+When enrolling in Amazon FBA, you let the ecommerce giant handle anything around delivery, including warehousing, picking, packing, returns, and refunds.

 The company warehouses everything and processes all orders as the customers place them.
 This way, you can enjoy comprehensive customer support, fulfillment, shipping expenses, picking, packing, and access to a dynamic fulfillment network at a small cost.
-With Amazon FBA, you won't have to deal with shipping companies.
-Additionally, you will bid farewell to many eCommerce shipping problems.
+With Amazon FBA, you won't have to deal with shipping companies or third-party logistics.
+Additionally, you will bid farewell to many ecommerce shipping problems.

 Amazon undertakes shipping and logistics on your behalf; thus, you only need to monitor your listings.
 You also enjoy discounted shipping rates, seeing that they are a global fulfillment giant.
 Although you pay fees for the service, they are less than when you manage your delivery and fulfillment in-house.
-Another exciting aspect of Fulfillment by Amazon is that your products get a Prime Badge which makes them eligible for free delivery to the customer.
+Another exciting aspect of Fulfillment by Amazon is that your products get a Prime Badge which makes them eligible for free delivery to the customer, increasing conversions and customer support.

 Best Solution to Shipping Problems

-However, whether shipping on your own or using fulfillment by Amazon, you need cash flow ready to purchase your inventory.
-Considering the long eCommerce cash cycle, you will want a reliable funding option that understands eCommerce challenges and opportunities.
+However, whether shipping on your own or using Fulfillment by Amazon, you need cash flow ready to purchase your inventory and support your business needs.
+Considering the long ecommerce cash cycle, you will want a reliable funding option that understands ecommerce challenges and opportunities.
 At Onramp Funds, we are here to help you with that.
 Reach out to us to get started.